EMBiRLab/HASEL_Characterization/index.markdown

 ---
 # Front matter.
 This is where you specify a lot of page variables.
 layout: default
-title:  "HASEL Actuator Design for Out-of-Plane Bending: A Parameteric Study of Planar Geometry"
+title:  "HASEL Actuator Design for Out-of-Plane Bending: A Parametric Study of Planar Geometry"
 date:   2023-06-16 03:03:01 -0400
 description: >- # Supports markdown
   This is the main project page and the page used to demonstrate how this works with all of the options for the Front Matter present